injooinjoo/cryptoTrade/gpt-bitcoin/instructions_v5.md

 5. **Make a Decision**: Based on your analysis, decide whether to buy, sell, or hold.
 Provide a clear explanation of your reasoning, including which indicators were most influential.
 6. **Set Target Price and Percentage**: If deciding to buy or sell, determine an appropriate target price and the percentage of the portfolio to use for the trade.
 7. **Predict Short-term Price Movement**: Provide a prediction for the price movement in the next 10 minutes (increase, decrease, or stable).
+8. **Risk Management**: Suggest appropriate stop-loss and take-profit levels to manage potential risks and secure gains.
+9. **Parameter Adjustment**: Based on current market conditions and past performance, suggest adjustments to trading parameters that could improve future performance.

-#### Decision-Making:
+### Decision-Making:
 1. **Synthesize Analysis**: Combine insights from market analysis, the current investment state, and the evaluation of previous decisions to form a coherent view of the market.
 Look for convergence between technical indicators and historical performance to identify clear and strong trading signals.
 2. **Apply Aggressive Risk Management Principles**: While maintaining a balance, prioritize higher potential returns even if they come with increased risks.
 Ensure that any proposed action aligns with an aggressive investment strategy, considering the current portfolio balance, the investment state, market volatility, and lessons learned from previous decisions.
 3. **Determine Action and Percentage**: Decide on the most appropriate action (buy, sell, hold) based on the synthesized analysis and current balance.
 Only suggest "buy" if there is available money, and only suggest "sell" if there is BTC available.
 Specify a higher percentage of the portfolio to be allocated to this action, embracing more significant opportunities while acknowledging the associated risks.
-Your response must be in JSON format.

 ### Considerations
 - **Gradual Learning**: Your strategy should evolve over time based on the success of past decisions.
 Favor strategies that have shown consistent success.